22FAUNO-SA-Team-1/ClassProjectDocuments/ProjectProposal.md

 >
 >Reporting a suspected vulnerability
 >
->It is important that suspected vulnerabilities are disclosed in a responsible way, and are not publicly disclosed until after they have been analysed and a fix is available.
+>It is important that suspected vulnerabilities are disclosed in a responsible way, and are not publicly disclosed until after they have been analyzed and a fix is available.
 >
 >To report a security vulnerability, send an email to keycloak-security@googlegroups.com.
 >